wnfs-wg/spec/rationale/hamt.md

 # Need

-For the private WNFS we need a data structure that efficently encodes a hash-map in IPLD.
+For the private WNFS we need a data structure that efficiently encodes a hash-map in IPLD.
 We're optimizing for
 - byte diffs that need to be transferred to sync two separate versions of a HAMT and
 - key/value pair lookup performance.